bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 <div class="release-feature-authors">authors: @Davier</div>

 Types can now derive the new `FromReflect` trait, which enables creating "clones" of a type using arbitrary `Reflect` impls.
-This is currently used to make reflected collection types (like `Vec`) work propely, but it will also be useful for "round trip" conversions to and from `Reflect` types.
+This is currently used to make reflected collection types (like `Vec`) work properly, but it will also be useful for "round trip" conversions to and from `Reflect` types.

 ```rust
 #[derive(Reflect, FromReflect)]